 Deviating from the Standard: Integrating Statistical Analysis and Experimental Design into Life Science Education

-This is the final year of our HHMI program and we encourage you to apply!
-The application deadline is February 9, 2015.
+This is the final year of our HHMI program.

 Weekly lunch meetings and Quantitative Training Sessions will complement the faculty projects we are bringing in.